- Our Life in Carmel

 Finally, Mother decided to make a bargain with the Holy Infant.
 “If you really want this monastery to be named after You, get us the patent from Rome!”
 The important document arrived the very next day.
 The Infant Jesus had made His personal claim on this Carmel!

-Today, nearly seventy years later, the Divine Child continues to bless this little dovecote of Our Lady, as St. Teresa liked to call her Carmels.
+Today, over seventy years later, the Divine Child continues to bless this little dovecote of Our Lady, as St. Teresa liked to call her Carmels.
 Our sole apostolate is prayer, especially for priests;

 our mission, to give ourselves wholeheartedly to God for the One, Holy, Catholic and Apostolic Church.